Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 Tomamu Ski Resort - Central Hokkaido

-Tomamu Ski Resort hosts arguably the best in-bounds powder skiing in central Hokkaido with 11 ski lifts to access the varied terrain.
-Originally the Hokkaido ski resort mainly catered to the rich Japanese and Chinese tourists due to its’ billion dollar infrastructure however recently some great advanced/expert off piste terrain and backcountry touring options have opened up.
+Tomamu Ski Resort hosts arguably the best in-bounds resort skiing in central Hokkaido with 11 ski lifts to access the varied terrain.
+Originally, the Hokkaido ski resort mainly catered to the rich Japanese and Chinese tourists due to its’ major infrastructure investment back in the day.
+However recently, some great advanced/expert off piste terrain and backcountry touring options have opened up.

-While there is no super steep ski terrain here, the deep snow, awesome tree skiing and backcountry ski touring out of the back make up for it.
-Just over an hours drive south from the town of Furano.
+While there is no super steep ski terrain here, the snow, awesome tree skiing and backcountry ski touring out of the back make up for it.
+Just over an hour drive south from the town of Furano.

 Sahoro Ski Resort - East Central Hokkaido